mcellteam/cellblender_tutorials/structured_mols/tutorial.rst

 To use this code, open a blender "Text" window and create a new file.
 Name the file "Double_Helix.py", and copy the following code into it.
-Be sure that all of the requirements are satisfied (A,C,G,T,S molecules as specified in the comments), and then click the "Run Script" button in the "Text" window.
-That should populate the "Molecule Structure Tool" with all the values needed for this model.
-Then, in the "Molecule Structure Tool" panel, click the "Build Structure from CellBlender" button.
+Be sure that all of the requirements are satisfied (BioNetGen Language Mode on, and A,C,G,T,S molecules as specified in the comments).
+Be sure to check everything carefully.
+Any mistakes are likely to cause difficulty.
+Then click the "Run Script" button in the "Text" window.
+That should populate the "Molecule Structure Tool" with all the molecules.
+Once that's done, you can choose whether you want to see key planes or not and then click the "Build Structure from CellBlender" button in the "Molecule Structure Tool" panel.
 It may take a few seconds to do all the calculations.

-Eventually, the double helix molecule should appear in the 3D view window.
+Eventually, the double helix molecule should appear in the 3D view window similar to what's shown above.
+It will be fairly small, so you may have to zoom in to the origin to see it.
+The molecule colors may be different, but you can change those using the normal Blender molecule material properties or in CellBlender's Molecule / Display Options panel.
+For the animation shown here, "G" was assigned Green, and "C" was assigned Cyan (as easy mnemonics).
+The "A" was assigned red, and the "T" was assigned magenta.

 ::